AnyFetch/developers.anyfetch.com/blueprint.md

 # Group API
 ## GET /status
 Get the current status of the Fetch API.
+Should have a property status of "OK".

 + Response 200 (application/json)
+    + Body

+            {
+                "status": "ok",
+                "message": ""
+            }

 # Group Account
-## GET /
+## Index [/]
+### Retrieve API links [GET]
 Retrieve datas about the current account.
-This endpoint return the following attributes:
+This endpoint return:

-- `server_time`: UNIX timesptamp of the server
-- `user_url` currently connected user endpoint url: use to retrieve informations about the user
-- `documents_url` documents endpoint url: use to search for documents
-- `ìd` currently connected user's company id
-- `name` name or email of the connected user
-- `provider_status` status of each connected providers
-- `documents_types` available document_types for the connected account
+- url to different part of the API (HATEOAS design).
+Notice the `current_user_url` key.
+- `server_time`: current server date, if you need to compute deltas with local client.

 + Response 200 (application/json)
+    + Body

+        {
+            "documents_url": "/documents/",
+            "document_types_url": "/document_types/",
+            "providers_url": "/providers/",
+            "users_url": "/users/",
+            "current_user_url": "/users/52fb7b90c8318c4dc800006c",
+            "update_url": "/company/update",
+            "reset_url": "/company/reset",
+            "token_url": "/token",
+            "server_time": "2014-03-21T16:15:04.813Z"
+        }

+## Token [/token]
+### Retrieve frontend token [GET]
+> This endpoint can only be used with basic authentication.

+Create or retrieve a token.
+The token will always be the same until you call `/company/reset`.

+**The token should not be used to provide documents.
+Use it for frontend access.**

++ Response 200 (application/json)
+    + Body

+        {
+            "token": "ebe7ec3ca678ad1d8b09f135155ab9b7f1eea10cee67d0629031301c82d2d688"
+        }

+# Group Company
-##  POST /update
+##  POST /company/update
 Ping all providers of the current user to check for new available documents.

 + Response 204

-## DELETE /reset
+## DELETE /company/reset
 Reset all documents and providers from the account.

 > **Note:** Use with caution!
 Reset everything.